 As a Western scientist myself, and regardless of whether or not I sound unnecessarily tolerant(ha), I feel that the definition of life will forever be elusive.
 Biologists have come up with 7 characteristics which have to be exhibited for life to be declared.
 These 7 characteristics will no doubt change (and that is something that I am proud!), but is the value of life of any real importance when defined in such biological terms?
 The life-form must exhibit homeostasis and response to stimuli.
 So what?
 Will this one day make me intolerant of the indiscriminate obliteration Human papillomavirus when someone freezes a wart?
 I dare say nay.

-However, as a new serious adopter of the Japanese language and culture, I believe that the Japanese and other Asian cultures have something to offer to the discourse – even if their affront to confrontation will in the near future prevent any attempt of inclusion.
+I believe that the Japanese and other Asian cultures have something to offer to the discourse – even if their affront to confrontation will in the near future prevent any attempt of inclusion.
 I feel that Aru and Iru are words that come from a society (one from whom we can learn) whose approach to a definition of life is more inclusive, more productive and less belligerent.

 I do not mean to say in this post that biological definition of life is unimportant or that the inclusion of a Spirit be obligatory, but what I do wish to insist is that we be more aware of the effects that our actions have on other things.
 What is the importance of defining life biologically?
 It surely won’t provide any insight medicinally.
 Whether they be living or inanimate, the treatment of our planet – and all of ITS animals, plants, resources, people, and things.. because those are all ITS things – is more important than the definition of what is deemed worthy of living.
 We should more often treat with kindness and understanding and not be so quick to hate and indiscriminately discriminate.

-The Japanese understand that the importance of conservation.
+The Japanese understand the importance of conservation.
 They have words specifically for the regret of wasting.
 They are constantly, regardless of whether or not that recognition is due to unfortunate means, irrevocably and appreciably aware of their environment.
 We Americans and Westerners are constantly looking for efficiency rather than saving something because it is prudent or morally or sentimentally valuable.

 To me, the existence of ある and いる are indicators of an appreciation for nature and life which is engrained into the Japanese language and culture.
 We can learn a lot about life — and our definitions of it — from this.